ngrok/ngrok-docs/docs/integrations/autodesk/webhooks.md

 :::

-This guide covers how to use ngrok to integrate your localhost app with Autodesk by using Webhooks.
+This guide covers how to use ngrok to integrate your localhost app with Autodesk Platform Services by using Webhooks.
-Autodesk webhooks can be used to notify an external application whenever specific events occur in your Autodesk account.
+Autodesk Platform Services webhooks can be used to notify an external application whenever specific events occur in your Autodesk account.

 By integrating ngrok with Autodesk, you can: